djalbat/easy/README.md

 -  Link
 -  TextArea
 -  Select

 -  window
 -  document

 The `Window` and `Document` classes are not exported, only singletons, hence the lowercase.

 Obviously the list is incomplete.
-If you do not want to roll your own classes, use the `Element` class.
-For example:
+If you do not want to roll your own classes, use the `Element` class:

 ```js
 var br = Element.fromHTML('<br />');